February 1993: Sticking Around

 This time of year was perfect for the annual inventory.
 It was an all-night effort where we counted every single item in the store and reconciled it with what the system said we should have.
 The numbers weren't close so we'd have to pour over shipping and register logs for the next few weeks until we came up with more reasonable figures.

 March 1993: DOS 6 Fiasco

 In my early days at Elbo I was treated to many conspiracy theories about Windows and DOS.
 Well, the "conspiracy" was that Microsoft was trying to move everyone off DOS and onto Windows.
 For some reason, crackpots felt it necessary to rant at software store employees about Microsoft's plans for world domination.
 Key to these plans was the gradual phasing-out of DOS.
-According to these prophets the very existence of DOS somehow threatened Microsoft's scheme.
-When I use terms like "crackpot" and "rant" I'm not stretching the truth even slightly.
-These were grown men, usually early middle-aged, that sounded like a 9/11 "truther" at an anti-Bush rally.
+According to these prophets the very existence of DOS somehow threatened Microsoft's grand scheme.
+When I use terms like "crackpot" and "rant" I'm not exaggerating even slightly.
+These were grown men, usually early middle-aged, that sounded like a 9/11 "truther".

 The Microsoft "conspiracy" started in March 1993 with the release of MS-DOS 6.0.
 Later in the year they released an update that was labeled 6.2.
 Since IBM's version of MS-DOS was 6.1 they had to stay one number ahead.
 Yes, consumers fell for this all the time.
 If there were two nearly identical products to choose from, the one with the higher version number typically won out.
 Microsoft used this same strategy when they upgraded from Office 4.3 to 7.0, one higher than WordPerfect 6.0.
 That worked too.
 A couple years later there would be similar version number battles between Microsoft and Netscape.